 -Chapter 3 (March 1997 – September 1997)

 That March, Bird of Ill Omen held an open-house audition at their jam space in north-Miami Beach (Where Brethren and Makeshift also practiced).
 Some of the ten or so people who tried out included Rob Augman (again) and Alex Martinez (from Makeshift).
 The last audition of the night was by a new Florida resident, William Shane Post.
-Shane had moved to Florida along with Brian Baxter and Kevin Byers, from the Cleveland, Ohio area.
+Shane had moved to Florida along with Brian Baxter and Kevin Byers (the vocalist who replaced Damien in Morning Again), from the Dayton, Ohio area in the summer of 1996.
 Over time, many more of their friends would make a similar move (Steve Looker, Matt Thomas, Aaron Hiser, Chris Commons).
-Shane was an instant fit for the band, and with him, the whole set list was revised.
-April 26th was potentially Shane’s first show in the band.
+Shane was an instant fit for Bird of Ill Omen, and with him, the whole set list was revised.
+April 26th 1997 was potentially Shane’s first show in the band.
 The concert was played at The Kitchen Club with Malevolent Creation, Mendacity and Radio Bagdad.

 “Scratch” and “Trash Your Face” were dropped, and they provided Shane with Damien’s lyrics for “Spoon”, “Pronoun” and “Now Ruin Is”.
 In April three new songs were composed; “Mannequin”.
 “Paper Stains” and “Sharpshooter”.
 John Wylie then started his record label, Eulogy Recordings, funded by Morning Again’s success.
 Bird of Ill Omen were the first band signed to the label, and John offered to pay for their first recording session.
 Pete had already recorded at Studio 13 with Jeremy Staska, but for some reason the band found Mad Hatter Studios closer to home.